 Use the edges of the paper to lower the crust into the crock.

-Cook the pork sausage (and opinion if using) in a skillet over medium-high heat, breaking into small pieces with a wooden spoon.
+Cook the pork sausage (and opinion if using) in a large skillet over medium-high heat, breaking it into small pieces with a wooden spoon.
 Add your minced garlic in the last few minutes of cooking.

-Lift and stretch the sides of the crust again so it is above the edge of the toppings.
+Lift and stretch the sides of the crust again, so it is above the edge of the toppings.

 When ready to serve, lift the pizza out of the crock by the edges of the parchment paper and sprinkle the top with parmesan cheese and parsley.